|

 - Example Questions for Writing Definitions

-- 5. Matching Entities to Candidate Legacy Source Data Stores
+- 5. Matching Entities to Candidate Legacy Data Sources

-- 6. Reviewing and Stabilizing the E/R Model
+- 6. Reviewing and Stabilizing the DW E/R Model

 - Stability Review